 His work is diverse across most branches of horticulture including nurseries, landscaping, horticultural education, environmental assessment, land rehabilitation; and more.

-20 years of experience in horticulture, business and journalism.
+Over 25 years of experience in horticulture, business and writing.

 Maggi is regarded as an expert in Organic Growing throughout the UK, having worked for two decades as Education Officer at the world renowned Henry Doubleday Research Association.
 She has been active in education, environmental management and horticulture across the UK for more them three decades.
 She has exhibited at Chelsea Flower show and worked widely as a consultant for decades.

 Gavin Cole B.Sc., Cert.Garden Design, MACA

 Gavin has three decades of industry experience in Landscaping, Publishing and both the UK and Australia, across landscaping and the amenity plant sector.
 He was operations manager for a highly reputable British Landscape firm (The Chelsea Gardener) before starting up his own firm.
 He spent the best part of three years working in our Gold Coast office

 |Diana Cole B.A.
 (Hons), Higher Dip.
 (Garden Design), RHS Advanced Cert.
 Horticulture, Cert Admin.Mgt., Dip.
 Inst.
 Personnel Management